- Jobber Blueprint /

 - Commercial auto insurance for company vehicles

-You may also want added roofing insurance coverage for different situations, like employment practices liability, cyber liability, and crime insurance.
+You may also want to add roofing insurance coverage for different situations, such as employment practices liability, cyber liability, and crime insurance.

 Plan to spend at least $1,000–3,600+ (USD) on roofing equipment when you’re starting out.
 The cost may be different if you plan to offer slate, tile, or other roofing services apart from asphalt shingles.

-This amount might feel high, but you can spread it out over time with equipment financing on larger purchases.
-You can also buy used equipment instead of new to further cut down on costs.
+This amount might feel high, but you can spread it out over time by financing larger equipment purchases.
+You can also buy used equipment instead of new, or rent in the beginning, to further cut down on costs.

-Next, talk to local roofing suppliers to see what materials they offer and how much they charge.
-Pick the company that has what you need, like payment plans, product bundles, or special discounts.
+Next, talk to local roofing suppliers to learn what materials they offer and how much they charge.
+Pick the company that offers what you need, such as payment plans, product bundles, or special discounts.

 What do I need to start a roofing company?